mtvbrianking/laravel-ussd/readme.md

 ### [Localization](https://laravel.com/docs/11.x/localization)

-Create the translation files in your project and return keys in your menu files...
-See the example below
+Create translation files within your project and reference the keys in your menu files.
+Here’s an example:

 > menus/menu.xml